 - Multiple births: Multiple birth babies are at an increased risk of very low birth weight because they often are premature.
 About 10 percent of twins and more than one-third of triplets have very low birth weight.

 - Mother's health: Women who are exposed to drugs, alcohol, and cigarettes during pregnancy are more likely to have low or very low birth weight babies.
 Mothers of lower socioeconomic status are also more likely to have higher levels of stress, poorer pregnancy nutrition, inadequate prenatal care, and pregnancy complications - all factors that can contribute to very low birth weight.

 - Washtenaw County Health Resources: List of local agencies and phone numbers to contact for assistance with a variety of health services, ranging from alcohol abuse, to emergency housing, to weight management.

 - 3X More Likely Fact Sheet: A printer-friendly fact sheet of information on the 3X More Likely campaign.

 - Healthy You Now: A website community and online bimonthly magazine dedicated to supporting women of color on their journey to achieve an optimal lifestyle of health and wellness.

 - “When the Bough Breaks”: Episode from the PBS series Unnatural Causes: Is Inequality Making Us Sick?, available at the Ann Arbor District Library.

-- Infant Mortality Statistics: Michigan Ddepartment of Community Health's Vital Records and Health Statistics.
+- Infant Mortality Statistics: Michigan Department of Health and Human Services, Vital Records and Health Statistics.